The Puffy Chair

-The Puffy Chair is a 2005 mumblecore road film written and directed by Jay and Mark Duplass.
+The Puffy Chair is a 2005 American mumblecore road film written and directed by Jay and Mark Duplass.
 It stars Mark Duplass, Katie Aselton and Rhett Wilkins.
 The film had its world premiere at the Sundance Film Festival in January 2005, and went on to screen at South by Southwest in March 2005, winning the Audience Award.
 The film was released on June 2, 2006, by Netflix and Roadside Attractions.

 Plot

 The film concerns the relationships between men, women, brothers, mothers, fathers, and friends.
 The protagonist discovers on eBay a replica of a lounge chair that was used by his father long ago.
 The resulting road trip to pick up and deliver the chair as a birthday present for the father in Atlanta takes interesting twists.